people are packed closer here

 but the ones I love are forever intertwined

-in the chords of my apple earphones.
+in the chords of my apple earphones

-faded into a familiar hum.
+became a familiar hum.

 As I watch purpose-filled businessmen

-and teenagers with rose coloured dreams
+and teenagers with rose-coloured dreams

 roam our prison-bar shaped CBD,